 The #zimport() compiler directive performs a standard #ximport, but compresses the file by invoking the compression utility before emitting the file to the target.
 Support libraries allow the compressed file to be decompressed on-the-fly.
 Compression ratios of 50% or more for text files can be achieved, thus freeing up valuable xmem space.
 The compression library is thread safe.

-For details on compression ratios, memory usage and performance, please see Technical Note 234, "File Compression (Using #zimport)" available on our website, at www.rabbit.com.
+For details on compression ratios, memory usage and performance, please see Technical Note 234, "File Compression (Using #zimport)" available at: